- Why Does My Dog Keep Coughing?

 The most typical cause of these includes Bordetella bronchiseptica, which is why this type of cough sometimes is simply called Bordetella.
 The majority of dogs which acquire Bordetella already are infected with some additional virus at the same time.
 Those viruses make the pup more vulnerable to contracting the Bordetella infection, and may include canine reovirus, parainfluenza virus, canine herpes virus, canine distemper virus, and canine adenovirus.

 More literally, canines “catch” kennel cough as they inhale virus particles or bacteria into their respiratory tract.
-The respiratory tract of a dog typically is lined with a coating of mucus which traps infectious particles, yet a dog may be susceptible to the kennel cough infection in instances in which this mucus protection was weakened.
+The respiratory tract of a dog typically is lined with a coating of mucus which traps infectious particles, yet a dog may be susceptible to the infection in instances in which this mucus protection was weakened.

 Numerous factors may weaken a pup’s mucus protection, which includes: